sahithyandev/s3/src/content/docs/computer-architecture/04-risc-v-architecture.md

 ### Execution/effective address cycle (EX)

-In this step, only one of the following tasks is performed:
+Only one of the following tasks is performed:

 - Effective address is calculated (base register + offset) OR
 - Other ALU operation is performed based on the instruction type